 The award recipient will have the full staff support of the Fulbright Finland Foundation, consistent with other Fulbright grantees.
 Because this is a Fulbright Finland Foundation award, ASPE insurance and a residency permit will not be provided.
 The recipient is expected to travel to Finland as a visitor and thus will be eligible to stay for up to 90 days to pursue the project, in accordance with Finnish immigration rules.
 Medical and other insurance is the responsibility of the grantee.

-In this role, the grantees share in their own networks information on the Foundation's grant programs for the students, scholars, and professionals.
+In this role, the grantees share in their own networks information on the Foundation's grant programs for students, scholars, and professionals.
 The Foundation has also prepared materials that the grantees can use in their promotional activities.

-As ambassadors of the program, the FoFF award recipients are expected to share their grantee experience with the Foundation’s alumni, partners, and new grant applicants for example by writing a blog, news article, or a social media post for the Foundation's communication channels.
+As ambassadors of the Foundation, the FoFF award recipients are expected to share their grantee experience with the Foundation’s alumni, partners, and new grant applicants for example by writing a blog, news article, or a social media post for the Foundation's communication channels.

 The value of this outreach is twofold: to promote the Fulbright Finland Foundation programs and to encourage the necessary fundraising for them to continue.